 - Check valve core condition during routine tire inspections.

-- Clean debris to restore sealing function.
+- Clean debris to restore the seal.

 - Replace the core with a valve tool if needed.